bitcoin-computer/monorepo/packages/docs/how-it-works.md

 ### Data Ownership

-The method of associating data values to outputs described above gives rise to a natural notion of data ownership: A smart value that s *owned* by the users that can spend that output.
-This is analogous to how satoshis are owned by the users that can spend the output that store the satoshis.
+The method of associating data values to outputs described above gives rise to a natural notion of data ownership: A smart value that is *owned* by the users that can spend that output.
+This is analogous to how satoshis in an output are owned by the users that can spend the output.

 The Bitcoin Computer adds a property `_owners` to every smart object.
 It is set to the array of the public keys of the owners.
 Conversely, if an object is created with a property `_owners` that is set to an array of *n* string encoded public keys, then the output that represents the object has a *1*-of-*n* multisig script with these public keys.